ClausKlein/cmake-example-component-lib/README.md

 changes.
 I personally prefer the `GLOB` solution for its simplicity, but feel free to change it to explicitly listing sources.

 > I want create additional targets that depend on my library.
-Should I modify the main CMakeLists to include them?
+Should I modify the main `CMakeLists.txt` to include them?

-Avoid including derived projects from the libraries CMakeLists (even though it is a common sight in the C++ world), as this effectively inverts the dependency tree and makes the build system hard to reason about.
-Instead, create a new directory or project with a CMakeLists that adds the library as a dependency (e.g. like the [standalone](standalone/CMakeLists.txt) directory).
+Avoid including derived projects from the libraries `CMakeLists.txt` (even though it is a common sight in the C++ world), as this effectively inverts the dependency tree and makes the build system hard to reason about.
+Instead, create a new directory or project with a `CMakeLists.txt` that adds the library as a dependency (e.g. like the [standalone](standalone/CMakeLists.txt) directory).
 Depending type it might make sense move these components into a separate repositories and